LGBTQ culture in the Philippines

-The lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Philippines have a distinctive culture in society, and also have limited legal rights.
-Gays and lesbians are more tolerated than accepted in Filipino society.
-Despite recent events that have promoted the rights, general acceptance, and empowerment of the Filipino LGBT community, discrimination remains.
+The lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Philippines are generally accepted in Filipino society, and it has been ranked among the most gay-friendly countries in Asia.
+It has the second highest social acceptance rate in the Asia-Pacific next to Australia, according to a Pew Research Center survey in 2013.
+Despite this, some discrimination still persist and LGBT people have limited LGBT-specific rights, leading some activists to characterize LGBT culture in the Philippines as "tolerated, but not accepted."
 Homosexuals in the Philippines are known as "bakla", though there are other terms to describe them.
 According to the 2002 Young Adult Fertility and Sexuality Survey, 11 percent of sexually active Filipinos between the ages of 15 and 24 have had sex with someone of the same sex.
 According to Filipino poet and critic Lilia Quindoza Santiago, Filipino culture may have a more flexible concept of gender.
 Kasarian (Tagalog for "gender") is defined in less binary terms than the English word; kasarian means "kind, species, or genus".